williamzhangNU/VAGEN/README.md

   - `rollout_manager.use_gae_mask=True`

  ## Cases
-  We present several cases selected from validation steps during training models with AICO and TRICO, as shown below, you can view all the cases at our wandb reports.
+  We present several cases selected from validation steps during training models with AICO and TRICO, as shown below, you can view all the cases at our [experiment log](https://api.wandb.ai/links/ragen-V/nlb40e7l)

 ### Cases from AICO Training
 <img width="1107" alt="image (4)" src="https://github.com/user-attachments/assets/995ec921-faf8-4832-a4c0-1c2ce559a55c" />